How You Rot & Rust

 SODIUM Inhibitory mineral for the Parasympathetic Nervous System

 What does this give you?
-A person that is acidic, possibly prone to ranting and raving, hyperactive, quick to anger, moving too fast, burning out.
+A person that is of overly sympathetic nature, possibly prone to ranting and raving, hyperactive, quick to anger, moving too fast, burning out.
 Just what you'd expect from somebody running too acidic.
 And what does it give you when pushed to the extreme?
 You get a person that may appear as extreme PSNS dominant: i.e. lazy, lethargic, fatigued.
 But what you might have is a person pushed beyond SNS dominance to outright exhaustion.
 According to some health care practitioners, it is rare to see a true PSNS dominant individual but we find that this is not true.
 Clinically people can definitely be stuck in a parasympathetic zone.
 More on this in a bit.

 As acids accumulate in our body, they get stored and pushed into the tissues.
 The area they get pushed to, on a local level, is going to be in large measure where in your body or with what organ you experience problems.
 When the body stores a molecule of excess acid, it will compensate by placing an extra alkaline atom/molecule in the blood.
 The blood will therefore become increasingly alkaline.